wbrowar/workbench/README.md

 - [Composer](https://getcomposer.org)

 ## Installation
-NOTE: these instructions are for a Mac.
-Commands for PC or Linux might be slightly different.
+NOTE: these instructions are for macOS.
+Commands for Linux might be slightly different.
+I don‘t *think* Windows OS is supported.

 1. Install [new-wb](https://www.npmjs.com/package/new-wb) by running `npm install -g new-wb`.
 1. Run `new-wb` in the directory of your choice.